AndrewPhilbeck/Election_Analysis/README.md

     - Raymon Anthony Doane received 3.1% of the vote with 11,606 total votes.
  - The winner of the election was:
     - Candidate Diana DeGette who received 73.8% of the vote and 272,892 total votes.

+## Election Audit Summary
+This program could be used for further election audits simply by imorting differnet CSV files as elections were held, so long as the same information type is in the same row as the current file.
+With more information the code could be changed to gather data based on when a person voted, showing the statistics for early voting as well as mail in ballots.
+This is as simple as adding another row of information to the CSV file and adding another loop of code to pull out the date and type of vote cast (early/mail in).

  ## Challenge Overview